Becoming a swimming teacher in the UKMarch 1, 2019 Careers Advice

 - ASA Awarding Body is an awarding organisation.
-On their website they have a list of all training providers, or Approved Centres as they call them, offering ASA qualifications for teaching swimming.
+On their website they have a list of all training providers, or Approved Centres as they call them, offering qualifications for teaching swimming.
 You can also access all training courses across the country on our Calendar here.

 Once you have received your certificate you will be qualified to support a more senior qualified or licensed teacher/coach at any level in a pre-prepared session.